 Experience

-2023 - present: Archives Intern.
+2023: Archives Intern.
 American Museum of Natural History, New York, NY.

 2021 - 2022: Research Associate/Bibliographer of Indigenous American Art.
 Watson Library, The Metropolitan Museum of Art, New York, NY.